paynl/magento2-plugin/README.md

 1. Log into the Magento Admin
 2. Go to *Stores* / *Configuration*
 3. Go to *Sales* / *Payment Methods*
-4. Scroll down to find the Pay.nl Settings
+4. Scroll down to find the PAY.
+Settings
-5. Enter the API token and serviceID (these can be found in the Pay.nl Admin Panel --> https://admin.pay.nl/programs/programs
+5. Enter the API token and serviceID (these can be found in the PAY.
+Admin Panel --> https://admin.pay.nl/programs/programs
 6. Save the settings
 7. Enable the desired payment methods and set allowed countries
 8. Save the settings

-Go to the *Manage* / *Services* tab in the Pay.nl Admin Panel to enable extra payment methods.
+Go to the *Manage* / *Services* tab in the PAY.
+Admin Panel to enable extra payment methods.